Breastfeeding After Breast Cancer

 The good news?
 There are two breasts, meaning if the cancer was confined to one breast, you can still feed from the other side.

-“As long as the breast tissue is healthy and intact, it has the capacity to still provide breast milk in the supply needed,” says Ashley Georgalopoulos, IBCLC, lactation director for Motif Medical.
+“As long as the breast tissue is healthy and intact, it has the capacity to still provide breast milk in the supply needed,” says Ashley Georgalopoulos, IBCLC, a lactation consultant practicing out of Knoxville, Tennessee.
 “Even in the case of one breast being present, it just may feel very lopsided once lactating.”

-While it may be uncomfortable, it’s still manageable to feed from only one side, as Peluso illustrates in explaining how a mother nurses a set of twins, saying, “If you think about twins being able to successfully breastfeed, a mom who can only nurse from one breast is doing the same amount of work on that one breast as a mom of twins.
-Double milk production and double labor on the healthy breast is definitely doable and poses no risks to mom or baby.”
-Taking it a step further, Dr. Ferry says there have even been reports of moms feeding twin babies from only one breast—amazing!
+While it may be uncomfortable, feeding from only one side is still manageable.
+Peluso compares this to how a parent nurses a set of twins.
+“If you think about twins being able to breastfeed successfully —a [breast cancer survivor] who can only nurse from one breast is doing the same amount of work on that single breast as a nursing parent of twins.
+Double milk production and double labor on the healthy breast are doable and pose no risks to the nursing parent or baby.”
+Taking it a step further, Dr. Ferry says there have even been reports of parents feeding twin babies from only one breast—amazing!

-The same rule can apply to women who have undergone a mastectomy, as long as there is enough breast tissue to sustain breast milk capacity.
-In fact, Georgalopoulos says even exclusive breastfeeding is possible in some cases because whether it’s from one or two breasts, the body is designed to meet an infant’s demand for more breast milk through adequate stimulation and milk removal.
-Unfortunately, breastfeeding is usually not successful following a double mastectomy, as the goal is to remove as much breast tissue as possible, leaving little milk-making tissue after breast surgery.
+The same rule can apply to birthing parents who have undergone a mastectomy, as long as there is enough breast tissue to sustain breast milk capacity.
+In fact, Georgalopoulos says even exclusive breastfeeding is possible in some cases because, whether from one or two breasts, the body is designed to meet an infant’s demand for more breast milk through adequate stimulation and milk removal.
+Unfortunately, breastfeeding is usually unsuccessful following a double mastectomy, as the goal is to remove as much breast tissue as possible, leaving little milk-making tissue after breast surgery.

-Another issue mothers face is forging a renewed mind-body connection that views the breasts as a “life-giving part of [the body] versus something that is trying to kill you,” says Peluso.
-To assist with this connection, she recommends all breastfeeding moms learn the important skill of manual expression, which is a method that involves gently removing milk from the breasts by hand.
-This practice of routine touching can help women relearn and re-appreciate their bodies over time.
+Another issue breast cancer survivors face is forging a renewed mind-body connection that views the breasts as a “life-giving part of [the body] versus something that is trying to kill you,” says Peluso.
+To assist with this connection, she recommends all breastfeeding parents learn the important skill of manual expression, which is a method that involves gently removing milk from the breasts by hand.
+This practice of routine touching can help a parent relearn and re-appreciate their bodies over time.

 She further explains, “It’s difficult as a survivor to feel the normal lumpiness of a healthy lactating breast and not think about tumors.
-Changing your perspective on this takes time, but it is so worth it.
-Finding a compassionate and knowledgeable IBCLC can be an important piece to reframing your own narrative.”
+Changing your perspective on this takes time, but it is worth it.
+Finding a compassionate and knowledgeable IBCLC (International Board Certified Lactation Consultant) can be an important piece to reframing your own narrative.”

-Emotional support, specifically, will always be important, says Georgalopoulos, “as moms may have varying triggers, trauma, and lifestyles that require many follow-up appointments, and [these factors] may complicate the intention to breastfeed.”
+Emotional support is essential, says Georgalopoulos, “as parents may have varying triggers, trauma, and lifestyles that require many follow-up appointments, and [these factors] may complicate the intention to breastfeed.”

-A great place to seek resources for support is through your team of physicians, including your oncologist, obstetrician, or lactation consultant.
+A great place to seek resources for support is through your team of health care providers, including your oncologist, obstetrician, or lactation consultant.
 Ask for recommendations based on your current circumstances and personal goals for your breastfeeding journey.

-A common question for women with a history of cancer, especially if treatment is recent, is how long they need to wait before breastfeeding is considered safe.
+A common question for nursing parents with a history of cancer, especially if treatment is recent, is how long they need to wait before breastfeeding is considered safe.

 “Cancer cannot pass through the breast milk in a way that would cause a baby to have breast cancer,” ensures Georgalopoulos, adding, “Chemotherapies and certain medications do need to be out of the system prior to providing breast milk.”

-However, it’s important to note that health care experts recommend women who received breast cancer treatment wait before trying to get pregnant.
+However, it’s important to note that health care experts recommend people who received breast cancer treatment wait before trying to get pregnant.

-“The recommendations for waiting post-treatment mostly revolve around the risks of early conception more than breastfeeding specifically,” explains Dr. Ferry.
-“Experts generally recommend that breast cancer survivors wait between one and three years after treatment to try and conceive.
-Once mom’s physician has deemed that conception will be safe and feasible, breastfeeding should be recommended at the time of delivery.”
+“The recommendations for waiting [to conceive] post-treatment mostly revolve around the risks of early conception more than breastfeeding specifically,” explains Dr. Ferry.
+“Experts generally recommend that breast cancer survivors wait between one and three years after treatment to try to conceive.
+Once the person’s physician has deemed conception will be safe and feasible, breastfeeding should be recommended at the time of delivery.”

 Outside of these time constraints for providing safe breast milk, there are no known risks of breastfeeding after breast cancer.
 In fact, the opposite is true, claims Georgalopoulos.

 “Hormones involved with lactation also keep estrogen levels in check, so in the case of cancerous cells that are directly related to estrogen blood levels, breastfeeding actively lowers the risk of these types of cancers.”
-What’s more, she says there’s evidence that shows “women who have accrued seven years or more of breastfeeding/lactation in their life have [even lower chances] of developing breast cancer pre- or post-menopause.”
+What’s more, she says there’s evidence that shows “birthing parents who have accrued seven years or more of breastfeeding/lactation in their life have [even lower risk] of developing breast cancer pre- or post-menopause.”

-Breastfeeding has been known to lower the risks of developing certain diseases, and the same can be said for moms with a previous history of breast cancer, too, though there are a few caveats to note.
+Breastfeeding has many health benefits and is known to lower the risks of developing certain diseases, and the same can be said for parents with a previous history of breast cancer, though there are a few caveats to note.

-Unfortunately, she says breast cancer research on recurring risks for breastfeeding women is lacking and advises current patients to find a breast specialist who is well-versed in mammograms and MRIs for lactating mothers in order to best interpret the results while “understanding how lactation can affect changes in the breast and images.”
+Unfortunately, she says breast cancer research on recurring risks for breastfeeding parents is lacking and advises current patients to find a breast specialist who is well-versed in mammograms and MRIs for lactating parents in order to best interpret the results while “understanding how lactation can affect changes in the breast and images.”

 There’s no denying that breastfeeding after breast cancer comes with challenges, but the important takeaway is that it is possible and should be encouraged, says Dr. Ferry.

 “This may require multi-level support and expert advice.
-Moms should receive counseling on the benefits of breastfeeding and the types of resources available to them.
-Additionally, early support is important, and should include early skin-to-skin, frequent feedings, and use of a hospital grade double electric pump as strategies to initiate lactation.”
+Nursing parents should receive counseling on the benefits of breastfeeding and the types of resources available to them.
+Additionally, early support is important and should include early skin-to-skin, frequent feedings, and use of a hospital-grade double electric pump as strategies to initiate lactation.”